 It is possible to run different congregations for different sections of the population.
 It is also possible to have sufficient variation within a congregational meeting to attract a wide cross-section of the population.

-At the moment we have only one congregation aimed at a specific sections of the wider society.
+At the moment we have only one congregation aimed at a specific section of the wider society.
 “Fix” meets on Sunday afternoons and is specifically aimed at “younger people”.
 We do not yet conduct any ethnic specific congregations, though we have recently developed a great Asian Bible Ministry meeting for Bible study on Sunday afternoons.

 This is the challenge of change ahead of us: How to meet the requirements of the multi-cultural society around us while not varying God’s standards.